-You might think every type of sushi comes from Japan but actually not.
+You might think every kind of sushi comes from Japan but actually, not.
 Some of them originate from America, for example, “California roll” (with avocado, cucumber, sesame seeds, crab) and “spicy tuna roll” (with spicy mayo-mixed tuna, chili sauce, and “nori”).

 Another popular sushi variation that comes from America is dragon roll sushi.
 If you look closely at the must-have ingredients for dragon roll sushi, you’ll see a clear influence from American cuisine in the dish.
 However, dragon roll sushi still manages to maintain most of its Japanese inspiration.

 There are still many other types of sushi affected by American cuisine, as sushi has already been served in America since the 1900s.(1)